Last updated on July 14, 2026

 Rent trends in Sussex, WI

-Average rent prices in Sussex have decreased by 1% over the last month and have increased by 2% since last year.
+Average rent prices in Sussex have remained the same over the last month and have decreased by 1% since last year.

 Rent trends